OlivierMounicq/HopfieldNetwork-DotNetCore/readme.md

 13/ dotnet build
 14/ dotnet test
 15/ git init
+16/ git add -all
-16/ git commit -a -m "1st commit"
+17/ git commit -a -m "1st commit"
-17/ go github and create a new repository without readme
+18/ go github and create a new repository without readme
-18/ git remote add origin https://github.com/OlivierMounicq/HopfieldNetwork-DotNetCore.git
+19/ git remote add origin https://github.com/OlivierMounicq/HopfieldNetwork-DotNetCore.git
-19/ update the sln file by adding a project
+20/ update the sln file by adding a project
-20/ git commit -a -m "Add the testing project to the solution file"
+21/ git commit -a -m "Add the testing project to the solution file"
-21/ git push origin master
+22/ git push origin master